yuanronghhh/Cst/README.md

 glfw
 ```

-Download `windows-zip` in releases. and unzip it outside of this project.
+Download `windows-deps.zip` in releases. and unzip it outside of this project.

 like below:
 ```text